ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- Kinetic components require the psycaster have one free hand.
 		- Gesture components require the psycaster have two free hands.
 	- Verbal components require the psycaster to be able to speak.
-	- Material components require the psycaster have the materials within their inventory, these materials are not consumed unless explicitly stated.
+	- Material components require that the psycaster has the listed items within their inventory, these items are not consumed unless explicitly stated.
+	- Focus components require that the psycaster has the listed items equipped, these items are not consumed unless explicitly stated.
 - Some psycasts may require concentration during the psycasts duration.
 Concentration may only be held on 1 psycast at a time.
 Concentration can be dispelled by the psycaster at anytime for free.
 	- While concentrating on some psycasts, your baseline [[Neural Heat]] may not drop below a specified amount.
 This amount is indicated in parenthesis next to the initial [[Neural Heat]] cost.
 	- If you are hit while concentrating on a psycast you must make a saving throw to continue concentrating.
 The DC is equal to 10 or half the damage of the attack, whichever is higher.
 Your modifier for this roll is your psycasting modifier.